broadinstitute/cromwell/README.md

 Each `call` has its own subdirectory located at `<workflow_root>/call-<call_name>`.
 This is the `<call_dir>`.
 Within this directory are special files written by the backend and they're supposed to be backend specific things though there are commonalities.
 For example, having a `stdout` and `stderr` file is common among both backends and they both write a shell script file to the `<call_dir>` as well.
 See the descriptions below for details about backend-specific files that are written to these directories.

-Any input files to the workflow need to be localized into `<workflow_root>/workflow-inputs`.
+Any input files to a call need to be localized in the `<call_dir>`.
 There are a few localization strategies that Cromwell will try until one works.
 Below is the default order specified in `application.conf` but this order can be overridden:

 * `hard-link` - This will create a hard link (not symbolic) link to the file
 * `soft-link` - Create a symbolic link to the file.
 This strategy is not applicable for tasks which specify a Docker image and will be ignored.